Elliot-Motte/Elliot-Motte.github.io/_pages/about.md

 I am an applied microeconomist interested in political economy, media economics and machine learning methods for text analysis.

-You can find more details about my research and background in my [CV](https://www.dropbox.com/s/66kwbsom7ucoxjh/CV_Elliot_Motte.pdf?dl=0).
+You can read my [CV](https://www.dropbox.com/s/66kwbsom7ucoxjh/CV_Elliot_Motte.pdf?dl=0) if you want more details about my research and background.

 If you want to get in touch, please send me an email at [elliot.motte@upf.edu](mailto:elliot.motte@upf.edu).